rlb222/Perch-Auto-collapsable-Dividers/README.md

 sadly I couldn't get this to work.

 ### TODO
-I would like to add some code to determine if the divider fields are initially filled and leave these areas visible instead of collapsing them.
+- Check if the divider fields are initially filled and leave these areas visible instead of collapsing them.
+- Add a class so you can style these special dividers.

+### Thanks to
+Robert Ketter and Shane Lenzen for pointing out the way to go about solving this.

 ## Example use in your Perch template file